JinFuLai/VMS/README.md

 # Vehicle Management System

-Vehicle manage system is a application which could manage all your vehicle.
-Track the location.
+Vehicle manage system is a application which could track all your vehicles.
+Monitor all vehicle status.